British rule in Assam: Bengal Presidency (1826–1873)

-Assam was included as a part of the Bengal Presidency.
-The annexation of upper Assam is attributed to the successful manufacture of tea in 1837, and the beginning of the Assam Company in 1839.
+Assam was initially included as a part of the Bengal Presidency.
+The reason for the annexation of upper Assam is attributed to the successful manufacture of tea in 1837, and the beginning of the Assam Company in 1839.

 Planter Raj

 Under the Wasteland Rules of 1838, it became nearly impossible for natives to start plantations.
 After the liberalization of the rules in 1854, there was a land rush.
 The Chinese staff that was imported earlier for the cultivation of tea left Assam in 1843, when tea plantations came to be tended by local labour solely, mainly by those belonging to the Bodo-Kachari ethnic groups.
 From 1859 central Indian labour was imported for the tea plantations.
 This labour, based on an unbreakable contract, led to a virtual slavery of this labour group.
 The conditions in which they were transported to Assam were so horrific that about 10% never survived the journey.
 The colonial government imposed a ban on opium cultivation and obtained a monopoly over the opium trade.